• 2 Years warranty

 Progress and tradition are not a contradiction, and high quality and reasonable price don't have to exclude one another.
 With this approach, Bruno Söhnle in Glashütte has done something unique and since 2000 he has showcased high-quality exclusive quartz watches.
 In the portfolio, however, it is not only the Ronda quartz watches refined in the Glashütte Watch Workshop that set the pace, but excellent mechanical models as well.

-Quartz precision since 1880
+Quartz – Precision since 1880

-Watch Workshop & Brand
+Watch Atelier & Brand